Title I at Flat Rock Middle School

 PTTM is grounded in the notion that schools can thrive when families and teachers work together, as genuine partners, to maximize student learning inside and outside the school.
 Its research-based infrastructure is rooted in aligning curriculum, instruction, and assessment as it builds the capacity of educators, families, and the community to advance student achievement by linking home and school learning.

 The PTTM model supplements the efforts of traditional parent conferences with whole-class meetings where parents learn exactly where their child is in comparison to academic standards, where their child needs to be by the end of the school year, and how they can help support their child's learning outside of the classroom.

 Extended Day Math/Reading/Science/Social Studies/Writing

-Beginning Spring 2019, selected Title I students will be invited to stay after school for an hour of remediation, acceleration, homework help, computerized practice, and hands-on learning.
-The program runs through March 31st.
+Beginning Spring 2019, selected Title I students will be invited to stay after school for an hour and a half of remediation, acceleration, homework help, computerized practice, and hands-on learning.
+The program runs from January 29 - March 26.
 Transportation is provided.
 The schedule is as follows:

 Saturday Enrichment Day

 Students will do a hands-on enrichment project with students who RSVP.
 This could be a science experiment, a social studies scavenger hunt, a math statistics and probability activity, a cross curriculum STEM activity, or WHATEVER we envision that will enrich our students while achieving SMART or school-wide goals.